elfurbe/radioplrgear/docs/microphones.md

   - Sonically picky at an OCD level
   - Fucking insufferable about getting weird things instead of what everyone else gets

 Those factors create a strong case for getting this more fussy/less rugged option over the SM58.
-Should you follow me into this void, up to you.
+Should you follow me into this void?
+Up to you.

 ## USB
 USB mics are basically microphone/[interface](interfaces.md) combination products.
 They can be all you need to get going, but as a rule of thumb, you'll trade some amount of audio quality and flexibility to get that convenience.